Biography

 In 1962, while stationed in the Philippines, he swam on the Marine team, where he won the interservice championship swimming at 400 meters.
 His athletic skills caused him to be selected to join Charlie Company, First Recon Battalion.
 (Only 1% of all the Marines are selected to go through Recon training, and about half of this select and elite group make it through the training.)

 He was sent to Vietnam, and three months into the mission, the original platoon sergeant was wounded.
 Bob was then selected to replace that platoon sergeant at only 24 years of age.
-He led 25 missions deep into enemy territory and was awarded the Navy Commendation medal for leadership.
+He led 25 missions deep into enemy territory and was awarded the Navy Commendation Medal for leadership.

 In 1968, Bob was again sent back to Vietnam as a platoon sergeant; however, after five months, he was injured and sadly received a medical discharge from the Marines.
 Despite only testing at a sixth-grade level, he courageously decided to attend college and was determined to graduate.
 This he accomplished with degrees in electronics and computer maintenance.
 He worked for the Explorer Pipeline for 33 years until retirement.
 Because of the two combat tours in Vietnam, he suffered posttraumatic stress syndrome and struggled for 30 years with alcohol, anger, nightmares, and flashbacks.
 In 2015, the symptoms became so severe he was bordering on suicide.
 Because of childhood struggles and years of struggling with posttraumatic stress, Bob has developed a compassion for helping others in recovery programs such as: